MetTap/MetTap/README.md

 In this module, we generate monitors with MTL properties.
 These properties include the properties translated from MetTap rules automatically and user-defined ones.

-Step1: Import .java files of Runtime Verification package into MetTap project
-Step2: Import RV.m file into Matlab
+Step1: Import RV.m file into Matlab
+Step2: Enter the "deploytool" command under the command window in Matlab to open the deployment tool
+Step3: Create a new project Runtime.prj
+Step4: Select "java package" and click "ok"
+Step5: Click "add" to add a Java class named Class1
-Step3: Package the RV.m file into .jar file
+Step6: Click "add files" to add the RV.m file
+Step7: Click "compile" to generate the Runtime.jar
-Step4: Import this jar file in MetTap project
+Step8: Import .java files of Runtime Verification package into MetTap project
-Step5:
-Step6:
-Step7:
-Step8:
-Step9:
-Step10:
-Step11:
-Step12:
+Step9: Reference the following two jar packages in MetTap project: Matlab installation directory\toolbox\javabuilder\jar\javabuilder.jar and Runtime.jar
+Step10: Run the Runtime_Verification.java and the rules will be verified

 #### 4. Case Study
 In this section, we show how MetTap can be used to specify rules with timing constraints and verify whether applications execute correctly in home-based IoT system.